 Why you need a blog post ideas process

-Effective content marketing requires regular publishing.
+Effective content marketing requires regular publishing and fresh ideas.
 But it’s not enough to post just anything.
-The topics you choose should be relevant to your readers.
+The topics you choose should appeal to prospects.
 They should also align with your sales, marketing and customer service goals.

 Over time, you’ll have covered the most essential topics.
 That’s when finding new ideas becomes a challenge and an ideas process proves invaluable.

 Having a system in place means never missing a publishing deadline.
-If you have a team, a process will help you deliver consistent assignments to them.
+If you have a team, a process will help you deliver consistent assignments.
 Individuals on your team might also use this process to contribute more ideas to the pile.